naoyam/HPCAsia18RecentTopicsInHPC/index.md

 ## Talk submission

-Please submit the title and abstract from the below Google form by August 31.
+Please submit the title and abstract from the below Google form by September 7.

 [Submission form](https://goo.gl/forms/UfZnnSlERccVPhk83)